lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/mdanalysis/mdanalysis-tutorial.rst

 .. container:: justify

-    MDAnalysis also offer the possibility to loop over all the frame of the trajectory using:
+    MDAnalysis also offers the possibility to loop over all the frame of the trajectory using:

 .. code-block:: python